sumeetchhetri/gatf/README.md

 **GATF** is an automated test generator and acceptance testing framework.
 It provides multiple components namely the **Test Generator**, the **Test Executor** , the **Config Tool** and the **Selenium Executor**

 GATF Acceptance Test executor is data-type agnostic, which means that your testcases can be in any formats like XML, JSON or plain old CSV.
-Whereas the Test generator generates only XML files (so that even complex data structures can be suuported within your testcases)
+Whereas the Test generator generates only XML files (so that even complex data structures can be supported within your testcases)

 > The primary goal of GATF is Automation with Simplicity.